oym3778/SWEN_261_Music_Magic/docs/DesignDoc.md

 > criteria tests failing, and the number of user stories that
 > have not had any testing yet.
 Highlight the issues found during
 > acceptance testing and if there are any concerns._
-* So far, the team has been able to keep up with Acceptance Testing.
+* SPRINT 2: So far, the team has been able to keep up with Acceptance Testing.
 The entirety of stories in both Sprint 1 and Sprint 2 have passed all of their acceptance criteria tests.
 The stories in Sprint 3 do not have any tests yet.
 They wil be assigned tests during the Sprint 3 planning.
   There has not been found any issues with the acceptance tests.
+* SPRINT 4: All of the user stories have had testing and have passed them all excpet for "Add Landing Page".
+This story was not able to be implemented and therefore did not pass any of the acceptance criteria.
+Besides this story, there has been no problem with the story acceptance tests.

 ### Unit Testing and Code Coverage
 > _**[Sprint 4]** Discuss your unit testing strategy.
 Report on the code coverage